joelarson4/Thunder/readme.md

 * *id*                : An optional ThSequence identifier.
 * *inst*              : A required ThInst object or id, or array of ThInst objects or ids, which is used to play the notation provided.
-* *notation*          : A string containing RTTL (http://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language) based music notation, with some additional capabilities described in the Thunder RTTL+ section.
+* *notation*          : A string containing RTTTL (http://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language) based music notation, with some additional capabilities described in the Thunder RTTTL+ section.
 * *options*           : Optional options for the ThSequence creation, passed along to any ThSounds created internally.